 "Without Comment" - in relation to the moving, seconding or putting of a motion, means without any person speaking except to indicate the wording of the motion, the fact that it is being moved, seconded or put, or (in the case of the Person Presiding) the effect of adopting the motion.

-(2) Any reference in any Standing Order to a numbered paragraph is, unless the context otherwise requires, a reference to the paragraph of that standing order bearing that number.
-Note: This document is the model code of conduct.
-All references to the male gender should also be taken to mean the female gender.
+(2) Any reference in any Standing Order to a numbered paragraph is, unless the context otherwise required, a reference to the paragraph of that Standing Order bearing that number.